indigo-dc/jenkins-pipeline-library/docs/user/step_by_step/sqa_criteria.rst

 .. tip::
    We recommend the use of `Tox tool <https://tox.readthedocs.io/en/latest/>`_ in the case of Python applications, as it is the most accurate way of defining and running all your tests.
-Hence, each test is executed in an individual Python virtual environment (virtualenv).
-The use of Tox in this example is extremelly simple and does not take advantage of the full benefits of the tool.
+Hence, Tox can execute each test in an individual Python virtual environment (virtualenv), so it is isolated from the other tests.
+Note that the use of Tox in this example is extremelly simple and does not take advantage of the full capabilities of the tool.

 Python with ``commands``
 ^^^^^^^^^^^^^^^^^^^^^^^^